Plants

 Interspersed among these forests are other natural habitats, including older field habitats in various stages of succession, wet meadows, and other wetland habitats.
 Additionally, a variety of developed lands, including residential areas, golf courses, ski areas, and other suburban lands exist within park boundaries.
 Agricultural activity, once widespread, continues at low levels within the park.

 Many different plant species are able to survive in the park’s diverse habitats.
 A walk though any field or forest provides visitors with the opportunity to see many of the park’s approximately 1,145 plant species.
-In the spring, bloodroot and spring beauty blanket the forest floor, while late summer stands of goldenrod and wingstem line the roads with gold.
+In the spring, wildflowers such as bloodroot and spring beauty blanket the forest floor, while late summer stands of goldenrod and wingstem line the roads with gold.
 The park’s diverse habitats support 21 state-listed rare plant species, including sedges, grasses, wildflowers, shrubs, and one tree species.

 Exotic Plant Management